• Español

 There are several different ways colleges can ask students a version of the “Why this college?” question.
 So, the first thing you’ll need to do is read the prompt!
 Some versions are very open-ended, while others ask you to focus on one area like academics.
 You need to make sure you’re answering the specific question being asked; if they want to know why you chose your major, don’t tell them how excited you are to cheer for the football team.
 Take a look at some of these different ways of asking “Why this college?”

-• Why do you want to study your chosen major specifically at Georgia Tech?
+- Why do you want to study your chosen major, and why do you want to study that major at Georgia Tech?
 (300 words)

 This is where your own research into the school becomes essential.
 You need specific information about each school’s resources (beyond what’s found on the landing page of the website).
 Once you know what the school has to offer, connect their resources to your interests and make it personal.
 The colleges already know what resources they have, so it’s not enough to list them; you need to tell them why they matter to you.